 Growing up in the mill slums surrounding Pittsburgh, all Daniel Robinson ever wanted was a family who loved him.
-What he got was ignored by a mother who hid in her room praying to an unseen God and a drunk for a father who used everyone as a punching bag.
-At sixteen after yet another beating, he runs to the only decent man he knows for help—his pastor.
-He welcomes Daniel “like one of my own sons,” but soon afterward rapes him.
-Devastated and frightened out of his mind, he runs away again and spends the next ten years wandering the country throughout the turbulent 1960s trying to forget the bedlam he called home.
+Instead, he was ignored by a mother who hid in her room praying to an unseen God, and a drunk for a father who used everyone as a punching bag.
+At sixteen, he runs away and spends the next ten years wandering the country throughout the turbulent 1960s trying to forget the bedlam he called home.

-On his journey Daniel tries desperately to create a new family with all the misfits he meets while caught up in the hippie drug invasion in San Francisco, racial violence in Cleveland and Detroit, and especially a deadly anti-war protest at Kent State.
-Beaten and nearly killed several times, he loses hope he will ever be happy—until he meets Kate and her daughter, who are both running from their own demons.
-They love him completely and he finally has the family he dreamed of—and a purpose.
-Because of his travels, he gets a job helping other homeless men restart their lives.
-But when one of Daniel’s clients is accused of raping a local girl, he is forced to finally face down his own haunted past—and that tests their love, and his life, in ways Daniel never imagined.
+On his epic journey Daniel tries desperately to create a new family with all the misfits he meets, as he gets caught up in the hippie drug invasion in San Francisco, racial violence in Cleveland and Detroit, and especially a deadly anti-war protest at Kent State.
+Disillusioned, and nearly killed several times on his odyssey, Daniel loses hope he will ever be happy—until he meets Kate Fitzgerald, who was running from her own demons.

 Excerpts from Running As Fast As I Can